PrestigeDevop/sveltekitV-fullstack/README.md

 # sveltekitV-fullstack
-Sveltekit5 ,Prisma, MongoDB Atlas ,Auth JWT.zenstack
+Sveltekit5 ,Prisma, MongoDB Atlas ,Auth JWT.zenstack ( AuthZ )

-## AuthN & AuthZ  and other BaaS functionality powered by Appwrite.
+##  AuthN and  some other BaaS functionality powered by Appwrite.

 ## Simple landing page with register and login and edit userinfo... comes with  ready to use CRUD API endpoints.